-Introduction to Missouri Slot Machine Casino Gambling 2017
+Introduction to Missouri Slot Machine Casino Gambling 2019

-This post continues the weekly blog series “Slot Machine Casino Gambling, State-By-State“, a year-long online resource project dedicated to guiding slot machine gambling enthusiasts to success.
+This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.

-Keep Reading … or Listen to my Episode on Missouri Slots!
+Keep Reading … or Listen Instead!

 Relevant Legal Statutes on Gambling in Missouri*

-Missouri riverboat casinos are not required to cruise, although they were originally required to close boarding for a two-hour-long gaming session until this restriction was removed in 2000.
 Another original restriction was a $500 loss limit on each gaming session, eliminated in 2008 via a state-wide referendum.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.